Diabetes in Cats: FAQs for Australian Cat Owners

 Risk FactorAustralian Relevance

-BreedBurmese cats are relatively popular in Australia, while Siamese cats are less common.
+BreedBurmese are a popular pick, while Siamese aren’t as common.

-How do I store insulin for my diabetic cat in Australia’s climate?
+How should I store insulin for them in Australia’s climate?

 Climate ZoneStorage Recommendations